openstack/api-site/openstack-firstapp/doc/source/section3.rst

 .. note:: Replace :code:`IP_API_1` with the IP address of the first
           API instance and USERNAME to the appropriate username.

-Use the Fractal app's command line interface to generate fractals :code:`faafo create`.
+Use the Fractal application's command line interface to generate fractals :code:`faafo create`.
 Watch the progress of fractal generation with the :code:`faafo list`.
 Use :code:`faafo UUID` to examine some of the fractals.
 The generated_by field will show which worker created the